mbabynames search ✿

 Palmer Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "pilgrim" next to "defender of the people" and you get a name that feels considered.
 Palmer Alexander works on paper and out loud.
 The longer Alexander (4 syllables) builds on the shorter Palmer, giving the name forward momentum.

 Palmer Benjamin

-Palmer carries the meaning "noble and strong" while Benjamin brings "son of the right hand".
+Palmer carries the meaning "pilgrim" while Benjamin brings "son of the right hand".
 Said together, Palmer Benjamin has both weight and warmth.
 The longer Benjamin (3 syllables) builds on the shorter Palmer, giving the name forward momentum.

 Palmer Patrick